Coffee body butter is simpler to prepare than you may think, and it may be tailored to your needs and scent preferences.

 The face and the body butter

 Do you want to try applying body butter on your face?
-You can, but it is not usually a good idea.
-I avoid using body butter on my face since it would add additional oil to the oil-based cleanser I currently use.
+Of course, you can, but it is not usually a good idea.
+I avoid using body butter on my face since it would add more oil to my current oil-based cleanser.
 However, because everyone’s skin is different, body butter may work well for some people’s faces.

 Body butter with toning coffee infusion